awsdocs/amazon-cloudfront-developer-guide/doc_source/usage-charts.md

 ### Data Transferred by Destination<a name="usage-charts-data-transferred-by-destination"></a>

-This chart shows the total amount of data transferred over HTTP and HTTPS from CloudFront edge locations in the selected region during each time interval for the specified CloudFront distribution\.
+This chart shows the total amount of data transferred from CloudFront edge locations in the selected region during each time interval for the specified CloudFront distribution, separated by destination \(users or origin\), protocol \(HTTP or HTTPS\), and type \(static, dynamic, or proxy\)\.

 **Data Transferred from CloudFront to Your Users**
 + *region***\-Out\-Bytes\-HTTP\-Static:** Bytes served via HTTP for objects with TTL ≥ 3600 seconds